chunhualiao/freeCompilerCamp/compiler-classroom/_posts/2019-06-27-new-directive-llvm.markdown

 EOF
 ```

-now you have a new test file `test_metadirective2.c` which uses the `metadirective` directive with clause `when`.
-Build this file using your clang compiler.
+Now you have a new test file `test_metadirective2.c` which uses the `metadirective` directive with clause `when`.
+Build this file using your Clang compiler.

 ```.term1
 clang -fopenmp test_metadirective2.c
 ```

-you should get an output `METADIRECTIVE is caught.
+you should get an output
+`METADIRECTIVE is caught.
 WHEN clause is caught`.

-<span style="color:green">**Congratulations**</span> you were successfully able to add a clause to metadirective in openmp in clang compiler.
+<span style="color:green">**Congratulations**</span> you were successfully able to add a clause to metadirective in openmp in Clang compiler.